After Exposure of an Impacted Tooth or Bond and Bracket

-Following the procedure, it is normal to have some bleeding or redness in the saliva for up to 24 hours.
-If you are experiencing excessive bleeding which is resulting with blood filling up rapidly in your mouth, it can generally be controlled by biting on a gauze pad with pressure that is placed directly on the bleeding wound for 30 minutes.
-If bleeding is still not able to be controlled, please call our office for further instructions.
+Following the procedure, it is normal to have some bleeding for up to 24 hours.
+It is also normal to have redness in the saliva for a few days.
+If you are experiencing excessive bleeding, it can generally be controlled by biting on a gauze pad provided by our office for 30 minutes (unless told otherwise after the procedure).
+If the bleeding is still not able to be controlled, please call our office for further instructions.

-Keep physical activities to a minimum immediately following your surgery.
-Because it is likely that your normal nourishment intake is reduced, exercise may weaken you.
-If you experience throbbing, bleeding, or feel light headed, you should stop exercising immediately.
+Keep physical activities to a minimum after your procedure.
+If you experience throbbing, bleeding or feel light headed when physical activity is reintroduce, you should stop immediately.